tsmx/json-tools/README.md

 - properties string
 - token-optimized LLM representation

+See the [API reference](#api-reference) down below for the full specs and examples.

-👉 Practical use-case: Suppose you have the following JSON object that serves as input in your ✨ AI application:
+👉 Practical use-case: Suppose you have the following JSON object that serves as input in your AI application:

 ```JSON
 {